 Definition of common types of chemical bond

-Definition of chemical bond as the force holding together two atoms or groups of atoms forming an aggregate of ions or molecular species by lowering of energy.
+Definition of chemical bond as the force holding together two atoms or groups of atoms forming an aggregate of ions or molecular species by lowering of the energy of the electron.
 Ionic, covalent, and metallic are types of common bond.

 But the fundamental questions in study chemistry since the beginning to study the forces responsible for the formation of the chemical bonds.